aleshaleksey/fansys23/08-spell-list.md

 |Effect|Immobilised|6(21)
 |Save|CON|

 **Description**: Chill the target, freezing it.
 The target takes 3d8 damage at the start of each turn and is "immobilised".
 This is negated by a successful CON save.
-Targets that succeed the save instead have their base movement speed halved, and make [STR] and [DEX] saves at disadvantage for the next two turns.
+Targets that succeed the save instead have their base movement speed halved, and make [STR] and [DEX] rolls, attacks and saves at disadvantage for the next two turns.
 At the start of its 3rd turn after succeeding the save (or when the duration expires), the target is completely free of the spell.
 Furthermore, water within 10ft of the target freezes, and the temperature in the area of effect falls to "Extreme Temperature: Cold".

 **Special**: The caster, if caught in the AoE, is not affected by the spell unless they so choose.